Two-Factor Authentication

 Understanding Two-Factor Authentication (2FA)

 Two-factor authentication (2FA) as a security process verifies user identity through a combination of two separate authentication methods which goes beyond traditional single-factor password authentication.
-Users benefit from this authentication strategy since acquiring their password would not be enough to gain unaut
+Users benefit from this authentication strategy since acquiring their password would not be enough to gain unauthorized access because additional verification takes place.

 This is a Prime publication